 There are many types of anxiety disorders that include panic disorder, obsessive-compulsive disorder, post-traumatic stress disorder, social anxiety disorder, specific phobias, and generalized anxiety disorder.

 Anxiety is a normal human emotion that everyone experiences at times.
-Many people feel anxious, or nervous, when faced with a problem at work, before taking a test, or making an important decision.
+Many people feel anxious or nervous when faced with a problem at work, or before taking a test or making an important decision.
 Anxiety disorders, however, are different.
 They can cause such distress that it interferes with a person’s ability to lead a normal life.

 Generalized Anxiety Disorder (GAD)

 GAD affects 6.8 million adults or 3.1% of the U.S. population.
 Women are twice as likely to be affected as men.